SR&ED Capital Expenditures Policy

 3.2.3 Additional criteria for SR&ED capital expenditures for both traditional and proxy methods

-In order to include an SR&ED capital expenditure in the pool of deductible SR&ED expenditures:
+To include an SR&ED capital expenditure in the pool of deductible SR&ED expenditures:

-- the expenditure must be made by a claimant for the prosecution of SR&ED carried on in Canada that is directly undertaken by, or on behalf of, the claimant and that is related to a business of the claimant; and
+- The expenditure must be made by a claimant for the prosecution of SR&ED carried on in Canada that is directly undertaken by, or on behalf of, the claimant and that is related to a business of the claimant, and

-Legislative References Income Tax Act
+Legislative References: Income Tax Act

-Paragraph 37(1)(b) Pool of deductible SR&ED expenditures – capital expenditures [Repealed]
+Paragraph 37(1)(b) Pool of deductible SR&ED expenditures – capital expenditures

 Subsection 37(1.2) Available for use